How do I register a team for Solar Spring break?

 What sort of safety precautions are taken on the jobs site?

 Safety equipment must be worn at all times.
 This includes hard hats while on the job site and harnesses while on the roof.
 Hand and eye protection will also be provided.
 Each work day begins with a safety talk provided by our first-aid certified solar professionals.
 GRID Alternatives follows all OSHA guidelines on every work site.

 Does GRID provide accidental medical insurance?

 In the event of a medical emergency, participants are covered by a supplemental accident medical insurance provided by GRID Alternatives.
 This insurance covers a portion of medical costs in the event that the participant's existing insurance does not cover all expenses.
-Please see the one pager on the insurance policy for more information.

 What is Solar Spring Break's cancellation policy?

 Any funds received by GRID Alternatives in the course of a team or individual’s fundraising, including the registration deposit, cannot be refunded.
 Teams or individuals cancelling after January 29 will be expected to provide 50% of their program to GRID Alternatives to help cover lost staff time.
 Any team or individual cancelling less than 21 days prior to the trip will expected to provide their entire program fee.
 For details, please refer to our Solar Spring Break Payment Policy.